Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-This section provides a structured overview of prior research relevant to hashing-based approximate nearest neighbour (ANN) search.
-We begin by introducing the standard nearest neighbour (NN) search problem, its computational challenges, and the motivation for adopting approximate variants.
-A seminal method in this space, Locality-Sensitive Hashing (LSH), is then described as a foundational approach to ANN search with sublinear query complexity.
+This section reviews prior research on hashing-based approximate nearest neighbour (ANN) search.
+We begin with the standard nearest neighbour (NN) problem, its computational challenges, and the motivation for approximate variants.
+We then describe Locality-Sensitive Hashing (LSH), a seminal method that offers ANN search with sublinear query complexity.
+The data-oblivious design and simplistic assumptions of LSH in turn motivate the more recent data-driven approaches, which improve retrieval effectiveness.

-The limitations of LSH, particularly in its data-oblivious design and simplistic assumptions, motivate a discussion of more recent, data-driven approaches that aim to improve retrieval effectiveness.
-The survey is structured around the two main components of the hashcode generation pipeline: (i) binary quantisation and (ii) projection function learning.
-This division mirrors the practical architecture of most hashing algorithms and guides the organisation of the remainder of this section.
+We structure this background around the two components of the \emph{classical} hashcode-generation pipeline: (i) binary quantisation and (ii) projection function learning.
+This split mirrors the architecture of most classical hashing algorithms.
+The third axis of the lens, the organisation of the codes for search, is the modern addition introduced from Section~\ref{sec:lens} onward.